yashoda1000/Development/README.md

 # Development
-This repository consists of development practice code and samples
+This repository consists of development practice code and samples.